etcet/www.etcet.net/posts/2011-04-05-solid-freebsd-server-foundation.md

 ## Unicode

 Unicode enables your system to handle non-ASCII characters like "š" and "☃".
-Add the following two lines to your ``/etc login.conf``, inside the default block at the top.
-Don't forget to remove the backslash after ``:umask:022``.
+We will add an English login class which uses unicode.
+Edit `/etc/make.conf` and add the following after the Russian class.

+    english|English Users Accounts:\
         :charset=UTF-8:\
+        :lang=en_US.UTF-8:\
+        :tc=default:
+        :charset=UTF-8:\
         :lang=en_US.UTF-8:

+If you want your root user to use this class replace, around line 73 you can replace `:tc=default:` by `:tc=english:`.
 Run the following command to apply your changes:

     /usr/bin/cap_mkdb /etc/login.conf

+Only thing left is to change your users login class by editing it with `vipw` command.
+Locate your user and add english:

+    user:password:1111:11:english:0:0:User Name:/home/user:/bin/sh

 After a reboot, run ``locale`` command and you should see that UTF-8 is enabled.